visualbis/VV-Docs/docs/getting-started/intro.md

 BI Hub is a web-based Visual BI product.

-BI Hub enables users to view and analyse reports built in various BI platforms in one page, without having to login into those platforms individually.
+BI Hub enables users to view and analyze reports built-in various BI platforms in one page, without having to login into those platforms individually.

 Highlights of this product includes but not limited to: